gvwilson/thirdbit/src/fiction/santas/index.md

-because at precisely that moment something roared in the front yard, making the kind of sound that bypasses the ears and goes directly to the bit in the back of the brain that evolved to keep a million generations of ancestors out of the stomachs of large predators.
+because at precisely that moment something roared in the front yard, making the kind of sound that bypasses the ears and goes directly to the bit in the back of the brain responsible for staying out of the stomachs of large predators.

 "What—" a voice in the front yard started but never managed to finish.
 Someone else simply screamed, briefly.